Zach-Shim/DSA/ADT's/Graphs/notes/3 - Graph Traversal.md

 3. While the minheap is not empty
 	1. Get the updated weights of the nodes in the minheap - we visit the adjacent node with the smallest weight + edge

+Notice how the Priority Queue will have the same number of Vertices as the original graph.
+We can reconstruct the path by following back-pointers (in edgeTo map).

+Once a vertex is marked ***known*** (added to the hashset), its shortest path is known.
+While a vertex is not known, another shorter path might be found.
+We call this update relaxing the distance because it only ever shortens the current best path.

+Going through closest vertices first lets us confidently say no shorter path will be found once known, because not possible to find a shorter path that uses a farther vertex we’ll consider later.
+##### Dijkstra's Invariant
+All vertices in the “known” set have the correct shortest path

+How can we be sure we won’t find a shorter path to X later?
+**Key Intuition:** Dijkstra’s works because:
+- IF we always add the closest vertices to “known” first,
+- THEN by the time a vertex is added, any possible relaxing has happened and the path we know is always the shortest!
 ##### Dijkstra's Runtime

 ![[Pasted image 20241007150552.png]]